 Stop snoring for uninterrupted sleep

 She says that the SnoreMeds mouthpiece has helped up to 85 percent of snorers.
-It works by gently moving the lower jaw forward, opening the throat and keeping the airway unobstructed to prevent the snoring “vibrations”.
+It works by gently moving the lower jaw forward, opening the throat, and keeping the airway unobstructed to prevent snoring “vibrations”.
 Made from hyper-allergenic plastic, it comes in two sizes.
 “We designed a smaller one to better fit women.
 It molds to the mouth, allowing the wearer to swallow and breathe normally whilst enjoying a good night’s sleep.”
-SnoreMeds is available on line at www.snoremeds.com
+SnoreMeds is available online at www.snoremeds.com